EVawdrey/2024-Data-Class-Helpers/README.md

 - Evidence is Not Proof
 _Can this statement have another explanation?
 Can this story be interchangeable?_

 Was it **worth** the _listen_?
 He's snarky and condescending, with a lovely English accent.
-His insight is interesting, but at the end of the day, I may be interested in facts and solid data, but the majority of people are not.
+His insight is interesting, but at the end of the day, I may be interested in facts and solid data, but most people are not.
 I think they'll continue listening and following misinformation and made-up facts.

+_Storytelling with data, by Cole Nussbaumer_

+**Basic Summary** A job candidate's proficiency with Microsoft Office is the bare minimum.
+You need to be able to tell the story with the data.
+	- Who is the audience? (background, biases, decision makers.
+Risks- don't forget to talk risks, people don't believe a Cinderella story)
+ 	- What do you need them to know?
+ 	- What do you need to know abt them, communication, and tone being considered?
+  	- Ask for action; how will they get to a decision that makes them react?
+  	- How can you use data to make your point?
+  	- What types of visuals will be used, text, tables, heat maps, graphs, charts? **AVOID pie, donut and 3-D charts** Plan a single sentence to tell the audience to grab their attention, if you get cut short make sure your story can be said in 3 mins or less.
+3 min story, your point of view and what's at stake, make it a complete statement.
+Storyboard visually draw it out with sticky notes or pen and paper, don't use electronics.
+(Funny point, she says you get attached to your electronic work and can't let it go, don't wanna waste your effort.)
+    Graph decisions include how to use them, the thickness of lines, color, and size, as well as their position on the page.
+Keep things simple and clutter-free.
+    Think like a designer, draw your audience to the story you want them to see.

+    **Exploratory analysis** is the hunt, looking for good data that's interesting.
+You may only find two interesting/supportive details in this phase.
+Don't show empty finds; nobody cares.
+    **Explanatory analysis** the specific thing you found to support your story.
+This may be the two things out of one hundred things you found.
+Keep your slides simple and clean.

+Once you have your audience in mind, you can move to the data,_What data is available to help me speak the point to the audience?_

+###Books to Explore in the Future.
+_Data Points, Nathan Yau_ discusses the data and how to explore and analyze it.
+_Resonate, Nancy Duarte_ think of the audience as the hero, get to know them and find common ground.
+She has a free version on [duarte.com](url)